• Skip to primary navigation

 This mini teddy zip line is a great outdoor activity.
 I usually set up three separate lines with different gradients and ask the children to experiment with different types of harnesses to see how they can make the teddies fly the fastest.

 Find out how many coins it takes to sink a foil boat.
-Create different size tinfoil boats and investigate to find out how many coins each can hold.
+Create different size tinfoil boats and investigate to discover how many coins each can hold.
 This is also great for counting practice!

 Top tips for an Early Years Science Club